Inquisition (video game)

 Inquisition is an action-adventure video game released in 2002 for Microsoft Windows.
 The game was developed by French company 4X Studios and published by Wanadoo Edition.

+Plot

-The 3rd person game, is set in 1348 Paris, France, where the main character, a young thief named Matthew, has come to find his riches.
+The game is set in 1348 Paris, France, where the main character, a young thief named Matthew, has come to find his riches.
 He becomes imprisoned after a robbery, and meets Jacques, a former Knight Templar.
 Before Jacques dies he reveals clues which lead the player towards finding the treasure of the Templars.